Have you been thinking about quitting smoking or vaping? It’s not easy to do, but the benefits are pretty damn amazing.

-The benefits of butting out go on and on.
+The benefits of quitting smoking go on and on.
 In fact, being able to go on and on in bed — thanks to your boosted sex drive, increased energy, and better sleep — is among the biggest ones!
 It sure won’t hurt your overall hotness to have fewer wrinkles, better teeth, a better smile, and send bad breath packing.

 Think you can’t quit smoking?
-Think again!
-On that note, here are some top tips from the experts at Quitnow Men, who have helped thousands of guys just like you feel better and be so much healthier.
+That’s pretty normal.
+It’s not the easiest thing to do.
+However, once you decide to want to do it, you’re one step closer.
+Here are some top tips from the experts at Quitnow Men, who have helped thousands of guys just like you feel better and be so much healthier.

 Know your triggers

-Do you tend to smoke in bars, at parties and at other social events?
-Do you feel a powerful craving for a cigarette after finishing a meal?
+Do you tend to smoke or vape outside bars, at parties and at other social events?
+Do you feel a powerful craving for a cigarette or a vape session after finishing a meal?
 Does break time at work mean it’s time to step out and light one up?
-These are just a few examples of “triggers” that may cause you to crave a smoke.
+These are just a few examples of “triggers” that may cause you to crave nicotine, the addictive chemical in tobacco and vape juice that makes it difficult to stop smoking or vaping once you start.
 These triggers can be people, places, situations, feelings or moods.
 Knowing your triggers will help you avoid them or find ways to handle them.

-Short but intense urges to smoke can be beaten by using the “4-Ds” strategy.
+Short but intense urges to smoke or vape can be beaten by using the “4-Ds” strategy.

 Distract: Do something else to take your mind off of your desire to smoke, such as going for a walk or munching on some crispy carrots or celery.